 The network can be selected as a boot device.
-This selection allows booting from the onboard LAN or a network add-in card with a remote boot ROM installed.
+This selection allows booting from the onboard LAN.

 Pressing the <F12> key during POST automatically forces booting from the LAN.
-To use this key during POST, the User Access Level in the BIOS Setup program's Security menu must be set to Full.
+To use this key during POST, the User Access Level in the BIOS Setup program's Security menu must be set to "Full."